Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Summary of Main Results

 where $W_{-1}$ denotes the lower branch of the Lambert $W$-function; that is, $\kappa > 0$ is a solution to the equation $\kappa e^{-\kappa} = e^{-1} \rho^{\theta/(1-\theta)}$.
 Moreover, we write

 where $t(\rho) := -\log(1-\rho) + \log( -\log(\rho)) + \frac{\log(\rho)}{1-\rho} + 1$.

-\begin{thm} For noisy group testing under reverse $Z$ channel noise with parameter $\rho \in (0,1)$, in the regime where $k=\Theta(p^\theta)$ with $\theta \in (0,1)$, we have the following under Bernoulli testing with $\nu = 1$: \begin{enumerate} \item {\bf [Achievability]} There exists a practical algorithm achieving error probability $\pe \rightarrow 0$ with rate
+\begin{thm} For noisy group testing under reverse Z-channel noise with parameter $\rho \in (0,1)$, in the regime where $k \asymp p^{\theta}$ with $\theta \in (0,1)$, we have the following under Bernoulli testing: \begin{enumerate} \item {\bf [Achievability]} Under the Bernoulli testing parameter $\nu = 1$, there exists a practical algorithm achieving error probability $\pe \rightarrow 0$ with rate